MicrosoftDocs/power-platform/power-platform/admin/vnet-support-setup-configure.md

 ### Step 2: Setup Virtual Network and subnets

-Users in the Azure Network Administrator role need to setup a virtual network and have at least two subnets: primary and failover.
+Users in the Azure Network Administrator role need to set up a virtual network and have at least two subnets: primary and failover.
 The failover subnet must be in a different region.
 For example, if your primary subnet is in West US, then failover must be in EAST US.

 > [!NOTE]
 > Power Platform doesn't support the CENTRAL US region.